Fresh Dandelion Leaves and Roasted Root For Beer

-With the warmer weather, I finally get to play with a recipe from Leda Meredith’s new book “The Forager’s Feast.”
+Despite the lack of warm spring weather, I finally get to play with a recipe from Leda Meredith’s book “The Forager’s Feast.”
 It’s a delightful combination of roasted dandelion roots and chopped, fresh leaves, with a hint of fresh ginger.
-I have been waiting for the right time to start this for weeks, since she first shared it on Facebook.
+I have been waiting for the right time to start this for weeks since she first shared it on Facebook.

-After harvesting a huge pile of leaves and roots (you need 8 oz. of chopped leaves and 1/2 an oz. of roasted root) I set the littlest helpers to work removing snails and worms and all sorts of mayhem from the clumps.
+After harvesting a huge pile of leaves and roots (you need 8 oz. of chopped leaves and 1/2oz. of the roasted root) I set the littlest helpers to work removing snails and worms and all sorts of mayhem from the clumps.
 They stand on the bucket of oats and flour to reach the sink, but there is nothing like a child’s delight in a job to make things go quickly.

 I chopped and weighed as they washed and giggled.
 It made short work of things.